fiifidickson-tech/cutmind-mvp/backend/README.md

 # CUTMIND Backend (MVP – To Be Implemented)

 The backend provides all core logic for the CUTMIND MVP.
-It exposes APIs for natural-language interpretation, rule validation, pattern transformation, and tech pack generation.
+It exposes APIs for natural-language interpretation, rule validation, pattern transformation, and base pattern retrieval.

 This directory currently contains placeholders and documentation only.
 Implementation will begin once the full architectural plan is finalized.